 Europe Dental Imaging Equipment Market to reach a valuation of US$ 1.3 Bn by the end of 2032 - Persistence Market Research

-NEW YORK, May 17, 2022 /PRNewswire/ -- Artificial intelligence (AI) research in the field of dental and maxillofacial radiology has been rising quickly in = recent years.
+NEW YORK, May 24, 2022 /PRNewswire/ -- Artificial Intelligence (AI) research in the field of dental and maxillofacial radiology has been rising quickly in recent years.
 Dental radiography, which is widely utilized in daily procedures, provides an extraordinarily rich resource for AI development, attracting a slew of academics to work on its use for a variety of reasons.

 Owing to the high adoption of cloud-based software systems and advancements in AI technology in the healthcare sector, the Europe dental imaging equipment market recorded a value of US$ 705.1 Mn in 2021.
 It is expected that this market will expand at a CAGR of 6% over the forecast period (2022-2032).